-Despite its shabby appearance, the Maleys fell in love with the place, and when Edgar Crilly agreed to tear out the partitions, remove the phones, put in new carpeting, build a second bathroom, and have the entire house painted, they signed a lease--promising to pay $50 per month in rent.
+Despite its shabby appearance, the Maley's fell in love with the place, and when Edgar Crilly agreed to tear out the partitions, remove the phones, put in new carpeting, build a second bathroom, and have the entire house painted, they signed a lease--promising to pay $50 per month in rent.
 Irma O'Toole, daughter of a well-known Old Town saloon keeper, bought the house at 1706 for a whopping $3,000.
-She and her husband did a complete gut on their place and turned it into an early Old Town showpiece.
+She and her husband did a complete rehab on their place and turned it into an early Old Town showpiece.

-The house at 1704, though still a rental, had a nice, cared-for appearance--displaying "clean windows" and polished brass plates and door knockers.
+The house at 1704, though still a rental, had a nice, cared-for appearance, displaying "clean windows" and polished brass plates and door knockers.
 Kappy Maley, who by then was becoming seriously invested in the neighborhood, decided to drop by one afternoon and get some decorating tips for her place.
 She knocked on the door and was courteously received by a handsome woman of a certain age.
-She walked into a glitzy parlor and found several young ladies all made up and lounging around in their robes, albeit fairly elaborate robes, and looking askance at their visitor.
+She walked into a glitzy parlor and found several young ladies all made up and lounging around in their robes, albeit fairly elaborate robes, and looking askance (with doubt, disapproval, or no trust) at their visitor.

 The tiny row of two-plus story Queen Anne-style houses, fronted by wrought iron fences, tiny gardens, and wooden stairs leading to the main floor entry, makes you think of Victorian England.
 Crilly Court just oozes charm.
-Bay windows, iron columns and the engraved names of Crilly's four children above four entrances -- Isabelle, Edgar, Eugene, and Erminie -- distinguish the apartment building facing Crilly Court.
+Bay windows, iron columns, and the engraved names of Crilly's four children above four entrances — Isabelle, Edgar, Eugene, and Erminie -- distinguish the apartment building facing Crilly Court.
 There is space for shops on the first floor of the building along Wells Street, and they continue to operate as such.

-Now listed in the National Register of Historic Places, the 80-unit complex has survived the ups and downs of the neighborhood.
+Now listed in the National Register of Historic Places, the 80-unit complex has survived the ups and downs of the changing neighborhood.